Sedimentary Petrology

 A | Homogeneous prismatic structures with no deformation.
 Hint: Nope; this is mostly for forminifera and molluscs. |

-B | Several layers of complex and composite prismatic structures.
-Hint: Nope; this is for molluscus ONLY. |
+B | Several layers of foliated or normal prismatic structures. |

 C | At lest two layers with 1-st and 2-nd Order aragonitic crossed-lamellar layers.
 Hint: Nope; this is for molluscus. |

-E | At least two layers of non-deformed single crystal structures.
+D | At least two layers of non-deformed single crystal structures.
 Hint: Nope; this is mostly for echinoderms. |

 Question 15 |

-A | Change in temperature and pressure. |
+A | Change in temperature only. |

-B | Change in temperature only. |
+B | Change in temperature and pressure. |

-C | Change in abundance of chemicals. |
+C | Change in abundance of organisms in a micro-region. |

-E | Change in abundance of organisms in a micro-region. |
+D | Change in abundance of chemicals. |

-F | Change in abundance of organisms in a macro-region. |
+E | Change in abundance of organisms in a macro-region. |

 Question 16 |